OUR PRIDE JOURNEY

 Lock down ensued and although restrictions have been lifted with various schemes along the way we have yet to resume normal events.
 With the help of Dixie (one of our key acts and supporters) organized a virtual event, we had Carlton Brunton (Brunton Media) stitch all the clips together for a streamed event over many hours.
 Some of the posts were viewed by 48k viewers although we had our PayPal information advertised throughout, sadly didn’t raise many funds.
 All the acts were very kind at giving their time and we will forever be grateful for that.

 Over the time up we have seen committee members come and go depending upon their commitments which we accept the Salisbury Pride UK door will always be open and a place of support for all.

 I am grateful to Craig, Jenny, Sharon, Tiffanie, Cath, Mel, Sarah, Ben, Louise along with others who I have may of miss the ongoing support they give me and the friendships we are all forming or strengthening.
 Also the entertainment team who have been a massive credit!

 Salisbury Pride Festival 2021 took place at Queen Elizabeth Gardens, Salisbury on 4th September 2021 due to delays with COVID restrictions.

 Organisers had worked around the clock to bring back the in-person event which is designed to show solidarity to the LGBT1+ community.

-Our event include X-Factor Lloyd Daniels as the headliner act, we had our very own mechanise marquee, bars, main stage, food vendors!
+Our event include X-Factor Lloyd Daniels as the headliner act, we had our very own merchandise marquee, bars, main stage, food vendors!

-I also wish to thank the generosity of our sponsors and partners at Salisbury Pride UK.
+We would also wish to thank the generosity of our sponsors and partners at Salisbury Pride UK CIC.